 The Commute

-This is where Hingham has a meaningful edge.
-Hingham's MBTA ferry to downtown Boston — about 35 minutes on the water — is genuinely one of the best commutes in the entire Boston metro.
-You step off a boat into the heart of the Financial District.
-There's also commuter rail service at Hingham and East Weymouth stations.
+Hingham has a genuine commute advantage.
+The MBTA ferry to downtown Boston — about 35 minutes on the water to Rowes Wharf — is one of the best commutes in the entire metro area.
+There's also commuter rail service.
+If you work in the Financial District or near the waterfront, this alone can be a dealbreaker in Hingham's favor.

 Town Character